intmus/inttheory22-23/_23-intro-to-post-tonal/b1-ex-mod12transnormform.md

 First, transpose these pitches up a P4 using our traditional intervallic method for transposition, and as you do this, pay careful attention to the process that you use for transposing.
 Do you think of each pitch as part of a key?
 If so, what scale degree do you use for each pitch?
 Do you count half-steps?
 Do you find the first pitch and then as the base for finding the rest of the intervals?

 Next:
-- Convert this pitch-class set into integer notation
+- Convert this pitch-class set into integer notation *using fixed-zero*
 - Then add 5 to each number
 - For any resulting number greater that 11, convert that number to its lowest possible integer using mod12 from above.
     - For example, if you were to get 13, you would need to subtract 12 to get 1.